How to Use Equisorb

 Equisorb represents far better value for money and substantially lower costs to you than any other bedding type.

-When establishing a new bed, Equisorb is ideally applied directly to a clean, concrete floor at the rate of approx ½ bale per m².
+When establishing a new bed, Equisorb is ideally applied to a clean floor at the rate of approx. 1 bale per m2.
+If on rubber matting, not all the area need be covered at this rate.
 Do not worry if your new Equisorb bed moves slightly when initially installed as the bed will quickly settle to form a long-lasting firm base.

 Due to its superior absorbency Equisorb is ideal and economical for use with rubber mats and is applied at the rate of approx ½ bale per m².